Our Board & Staff:

 Vice President

-has served as a mentor and role model for numerous youth and adults, making a positive impact through his involvement with organizations like 508 Bike Life, the Latino Education Institute's program for middle school boys, the Appalachian Mountain Club's Youth Opportunities Program, the City of Worcester's Division of Youth Opportunities, and several other local groups.
+Frankie has served as a mentor and role model for numerous youth and adults, making a positive impact through his involvement with organizations like 508 Bike Life, the Latino Education Institute's program for middle school boys, the Appalachian Mountain Club's Youth Opportunities Program, the City of Worcester's Division of Youth Opportunities, and several other local groups.
 Presently, he is engaged in a joint effort with Technocopia, a makerspace in Worcester, to assist Latinos in recovery at the Hector Reyes House.

 Ellen Gugel